sisc-vgp/.github/profile/README.md

      <h2>Miscellaneous</h2>
    </summary>

-   Other websites you'll be using that don't fit the above.
+   Other websites you'll be using that don't fit the above categories.

    - [Sno-Isle Website](https://sc.mukilteoschools.org/): Visit the official Sno-Isle TECH website
    - [Sno-Isle Application](https://scmukilteoschools.fsenrollment.com/users/sign_in): Apply for this class and others for next school year